-- 1. Students should first attempt to resolve difficulties informally by bringing those concerns directly to the person or persons with whom there is a disruptive issue or condition. - 2.
-If informal efforts to resolve the grievance have failed, students must file their written grievance complaint & supporting documentation, using the Complaint/Grievance Form, with the DBH Program Director.
-At this time, anyone may obtain the form by following this link: https://cummingsinstitute.com/studentforms/.
-Such written complaint must be filed within one (1) month of the incident that is the subject of the grievance.
-The grievance complaint must include a concise statement of the allegations that form the basis for the student's complaint, including a careful statement of the facts, a summary of the informal attempts at resolution, and a suggested remedy.

-- 3. The Director will review the grievance complaint, conduct a thorough investigation, and provide a written response to the student within ten (10) business days. - 4.
+- 1. The students must first bring their grievance directly and informally to the person or persons with whom they have the grievance - 2.
+If this informal effort to resolve their grievance fails, the student must file the written grievance complaint & supporting documentation, using the Grievance Form, with the Director of the DBH Program.
+The student must file such written complaints within one (1) month of the incident that is the subject of the grievance.
+The grievance complaint must include a concise statement of the allegations that form the basis of the complaint, including a careful statement of the facts, a summary of the informal attempts at resolution, and a suggested remedy. - 3.
+The Director reviews the grievance complaint, conducts a thorough investigation, and provides a written response to the student within ten (10) business days. - 4.
 A student who wishes to appeal the Director's response must file a copy of the grievance complaint and the Director's response with the President of the Cummings Graduate Institute Board of Directors within five (5) business days of receiving the Director's response. - 5.
-The President of the Board will conduct an investigation, and render a final written response to the student within fifteen (15) business days of receiving the copy of the grievance complaint and the Director's response.
+The President of the Board conducts an investigation and renders a final written response to the student within fifteen (15) business days of receiving the copy of the grievance complaint and the Director's response.